Diffchecker

 How do I compare two JSON files online?

-Paste the first document in the left editor and the second in the right.
+Paste the first document in the left editor and the second in the right, or upload .json files into either side.
 Keys are sorted, both sides are diffed semantically, and every change is shown with its full path.
-Click any diff to jump to it.
+Click any difference to jump to it in both editors.

 Does it handle nested objects and arrays?

 Yes.
-Comparison is recursive at any depth.
-Each difference reports its full path - like orders[0].items[2].price - so you can locate it immediately in your source data.
+Comparison is recursive at any depth, and each difference reports its full path — like orders[0].items[2].price — so you can locate it immediately in your source data.

 What happens with invalid JSON?

-The editor shows a parse error with line and column and a short description of the problem.
-Fix the syntax and the diff runs automatically.
+The editor shows a parse error with the line and a short description of the problem.
+Fix the syntax and the diff runs automatically — there's no Compare button to press.